jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: Yeah.

 Q: Could I just announce when they're having a protest, anybody new wants to come?
 Or do I do it another time?

-A: Do it [unintelligible].
+A: Do it another time.

 Q: Okay.